thegrimkiller22/telaverge_assignment/README.md

+#Telaverge Assignment
-This project is an e-commerce recommendation system that provides product recommendations based on user interactions.
+This project is an system that provides product recommendations based on user interactions.
 It also includes a search functionality that integrates user preferences to boost the relevance of search results.

 ## Project Structure